 - City authorities have been briefed on our project since foundation.
 We negotiated with representatives of several municipalities and secretariats of the City of Belgrade, asking to give us the parcel for use.
 According to their reactions, the only problem is the lack of enforcement procedures, since the comments on the very idea are very positive.
 Still, I think that where there is a will - there is a way.
-We are at our

-Garden communities as a form of urban agriculture represent more than just a place where food is produced disposal to transfer experiences from abroad since we know a lot on this subject - explains Katarina.
+We are at our disposal to transfer experiences from abroad since we know a lot on this subject - explains Katarina.